New Illinois Computing Accelerator for Non-Specialists (iCAN) Progresses After First Year Success

 “iCAN is an innovative program offered by a top-five computer science program that will empower non-CS college graduates to obtain a Computing Fundamentals Certificate.
 Our focus is to provide a supportive environment, which integrates individualized instruction, hands-on training, and academic and career mentoring,” Williams says.
 She welcomes any college graduate who is passionate about tech but has little training in this area to consider the iCAN program.
 “Someone who enjoys solving problems, creating innovative solutions, and who is looking for a pathway to a satisfying tech career in industry or research would be a great candidate.”

-iCAN will welcome its first cohort of 20-30 students in August 2020 with larger classes to be admitted in following years.
-Applications will open this summer.
-While the program is designed to be in-person, the first cohort will be online due to impacts of COVID-19.
+iCAN welcomed its first cohort of students in August 2020 with the goal of growing larger classes in following years.
+Applications are currently open for the second cohort.
+While the program is designed to be in-person, the second cohort will continue to be online due to impacts of COVID-19.

 Nancy Amato, the head of the Department of Computer Science, has been planning the iCAN program since before she arrived at the University of Illinois in early 2019.
 Amato explains, “Making computing accessible to learners at all career stages and from all backgrounds is a core mission of Illinois Computer Science.
 This is important for an equity perspective, but also necessary to ensure that we are able to engage people from diverse perspectives so we can develop the best solutions for the pressing and exciting challenges arising as computing continues to re-define every aspect of modern society. iCAN will be a signature program in Illinois Computer Science's expanding portfolio of broadening participation in computing initiatives.
 I'm extremely excited to see iCAN taking shape under Professor Williams' leadership.
 It will provide an opportunity for students to engage with our department's world-class faculty and resources and enable them to contribute to the Illinois reputation for making groundbreaking research advances, developing revolutionary technology and addressing real-world problems.”